-Intervention Order Lawyers – Adelaide
+Intervention Order (Restraining Order) Lawyers – Adelaide

 The Intervention Orders (Prevention of Abuse) Act 2009 (SA) replaced the previous provisions under the Summary Procedure Act 1921 and Domestic Violence Act 1994.
 The new Act introduced significant changes to improve the protection of individuals; these included the imposition of additional obligations upon the Court to notify various agencies, and the provision of additional powers to the police to issue Interim Intervention Orders without a Court Application.

 Who can be protected by an intervention order?

 Any person (including a child) can be protected by an Intervention Order, even if they do not apply for protection themselves.
 Any child who may hear or witness abuse may also be protected by an Intervention Order.

 Who can apply for an intervention order?

 The police, and anyone who has suffered from abuse (or their representative), or a child who may hear or witness abuse may apply to the Magistrates Court for an Intervention Order.

 New laws have been introduced across Australia so that all Intervention Orders (which are domestic violence-related) made on or after the date in which the laws came into effect, will be nationally recognised and enforceable.
 This means the Order will apply wherever you may be in Australia, and wherever your order is issued, and regardless of which state or territory a defendant resides.